 - Councils must have in place current or draft planning controls which are applicable to the council area and meet the relevant housing targets.

 Apply for the LCLI

-Announcements for future rounds will be published online.
+Successful applications for the third round will be published online.

 Location and funding of successful projects